Sky Road (Sonic Lost World)

 Sky Road is the sixth world of Sonic Lost World.
 Set high above the skies where clouds and floating ruins are located, this world primarily reuses many assets from previous worlds like Windy Hill.
 Here, Sonic finally meets Zavok, only to discover that time is running out as the world below is dying and Tails is going to be converted into a robot soon.

 In the Nintendo 3DS version, the player can gather Black Material here.

 Zone 1 is set in an area similar to Windy Hill in aesthetics and design, but set in the sky with some noticeable differences such as giant Caterkillers that burrow through planetoids and waterfalls and the use of the Crimson Eagle.
-At the end of the Zone, Sonic must bounce on clouds and defeat a turtle Badnik by knocking its missiles back at it to reach the capsule.
+At the end of the Zone, Sonic must bounce on clouds and defeat a Gustav Turtle by knocking its missiles back at it to reach the Capsule.